 Every autumn, as the leaves turn crimson and the days get shorter, I too shift my rhythms: I turn into Monica Geller, go on a massive housecleaning binge, and make loads of jam.
 And though there are infinite jam varieties in the world, this is the one I turn to year after year.

 I actually can’t make too much of it at once because it will be my breakfast and dinner every day until the jar is empty.
 Today is day two of the latest batch.
 If I don’t run out of edible delivery vehicles on which to smear the indigo elixir, it could be gone before Thanksgiving.

-Strain the insides through a wire colander over your large saucepan so it catches the grape juice.
-Dump the solid parts of the insides into the small saucepan, add 2 tbsp water, and simmer over medium-low heat for 10-15 minutes, stirring every few minutes to check the consistency, until the orbs disintegrate into a slush and the seeds are rolling around free.
+- Add the grape innards to a small (1-quart) saucepan and simmer over medium-low heat for 10-15 minutes, stirring every few minutes to check the consistency, until the orbs disintegrate into a slush and the seeds are rolling around free.

-Once the insides have softened in their pan and released the seeds, strain the slush once more with a wire colander over the large saucepan and gently push the goo through with a spatula, leaving the seeds behind.
+- Once the insides have softened in their pan and released the seeds, strain the slush through a wire strainer over a medium (2-quart) saucepan and gently push the goo through with a spatula, leaving the seeds behind.

 - Add the chopped grape skins, sugar, lemon zest, and lemon juice to the saucepan.
 Bring to a simmer over medium-low heat.

 - Continue to simmer for 10-15 minutes more, letting the syrup reduce and thicken.
 The jam won't completely firm up until it cools completely, but it will start to coat your spoon/spatula instead of just rolling off in a thin liquidy stream.

 - Ladle the jam into clean canning jars.
 Let the jars cool for at least 15 minutes on the countertop before sticking in the fridge.